 SEC.
-12. Qualifications, suspensions and removal of members of the Board.-The members of the Municipal Board shall be qualified electors of the city, residents therein for at least one year, and not less than twenty-three years of age.
-Upon qualifying, the members-elect shall assume office on the date fixed in the Revised Election Code until their successors are elected and have qualified.
+12. Qualifications, election, suspension and removal of members of Board.- The elective members of the Municipal Board shall be qualified electors of the city, residents therein for at least one year, and not less twenty-three years of age.
+Upon qualifying, the members elect shall assume office on the date fixed in the Election Code until their successors are elected and qualified.